 Once we have made offers to all students guaranteed a bed, remaining beds will be offered to other students, including returning students, Faculty of Education and graduate students on a first come, first served basis.
 Students in their first year from out of province are guaranteed a bed, but this is only in their first year.
 If you are returning after your first year, please note that for the purposes of residence assignment, you will be identified as a returning student, even if you live out of province.

-Please note the dates Brock residences are open are in line with the undergraduate term dates, which are set out in detail in the Residence Agreement.
-Students registered in the Faculty of Education’s Pre-Service Education program and/or Graduate Studies will likely find the dates of their terms are different.
+Please note, the dates Brock residences are open are in line with the undergraduate term dates, which are set out in detail in the Residence Agreement.
+Students registered in the Faculty of Education’s Pre-Service Education program and/or Graduate Studies will likely find that the dates of their terms are different.
 They should be aware that they cannot stay beyond the published dates that residences are open.
-In the Spring and Summer terms, Conference Services offers some accommodation to students.
-More information is available on their website.
-It is only in exceptional circumstances that students registered in the Faculty of Education’s Pre-Service Education program and/or Graduate Studies will be assigned anywhere other than Quarry View or Gateway Suites.
+In the Spring and Summer terms, we offer some accommodation to students.
+More information is available in spring/summer section of our website.
+It is only in exceptional circumstances that students registered in the Faculty of Education’s Pre-Service Education program and/or Graduate Studies will be assigned anywhere other than Brock Suites [Quarry View or Gateway Suites].

-Brock Suites is for graduate or upper year students only.
-The suites will be operated from September 1, 2019 to April 24, 2020, with the ability to extend the contract for the Spring/Summer term prior to start or at the end of the 8 month portion of the contract.
-Those extending their contracts at the outset will have their contracts starting on May 5, 2019 and those extending their contracts at the end will have their contracts ending the day after exams end in August.
+Brock Suites [ Quarry View / Gateway Suites ] is for graduate or upper year students only.
+Brock suites will be operated from September 1, 2021 to April 27, 2022, with the ability to extend the contract for the Spring/Summer term prior to start or at the end of the 8 month portion of the contract.
+Those extending their contracts at the outset will have their contracts starting on May 2, 2021 and those extending their contracts at the end will have their contracts ending August 21, 2022.

 The Suites will operate with its own distinct Brock Suites Residence Agreement.
 Visit our the Brock Suites website for more information.